shahraj81/aida/tools/aida-evaluation/README.md

 # Notes

 ## Caching Task1 Qnode-Qnode similarity scores
-When the docker calls the filtering script, the cached similarity scores from the cache-file are loaded into memory, if the file is provided by the docker.
+When the docker calls filtering script, cached similarity scores from the cache (if provided to the docker) are loaded into memory.

 When computing similarity scores between two Q-nodes:
 * first the Q-nodes are checked if they are identical, if so the similarity score of 1.0 is returned to the caller,